 What You Need to Know About Paraquat and Parkinson’s Disease

-Parkinson’s does not currently have a cure and usually requires lifelong treatment.
-The disease often does not develop until many years after paraquat exposure.
+Parkinson’s is a neurodegenerative disorder that does not currently have a cure and usually requires lifelong treatment.
+The disease often does not develop until many years after Paraquat exposure.
 All states have a time limit to file a lawsuit for injuries caused by others, including dangerous products.
 These “statutes of limitations” range from one year in Kentucky, Louisiana, and Tennessee, to six years in Maine and North Dakota.
-Most states dismiss suits if you do not file within two to three years of the incident .
+Most states dismiss suits if you do not file within two to three years of the incident.
 However, most states allow suits through a “discovery rule” for injuries that do not occur until after exposure.
 This rule says that the “clock” does not start until a person can reasonably discover what caused their injury.
-The discovery rule is an exception, and you’ll need a lawyer to argue that the rule applies to your paraquat lawsuit case.
+The discovery rule is an exception, and you’ll need a lawyer to argue that the rule applies to your Paraquat lawsuit case.

 What Are Paraquat Settlements?